jaihonikhil/Jaihonikhil/README.md

 ### Hi there 👋

-I have recently started with Writing, you can find my initial blogs at https://jaihonikhil.medium.com/ Hehe
+I have recently started with Writing, you can find my initial blogs at <a style="color:#02ccff" href="https://jaihonikhil.medium.com/">Click Me XD</a>

 Feel free to mail me to talk about anything interesting!
 I love talking and meeting people!
 Enchante!